-Oil and Gas exploration in Serbia, Gazpromneft entrance to Serbia and Balkans market enforced new projects29.
-May 2012. / Uncategorized
+Oil and Gas exploration in Serbia, Gazpromneft entrance to Serbia and Balkans market enforced new projects, Uncategorized

 Oil and gas production has declined in Serbia in the last 3 decades due to depletion of existing reserves and low level of exploration.
 Domestic production makes up one fifth of Serbia’s energy needs, so the country is highly dependent on imports.

 Such an unfavorable situation in the Serbian petroleum sector has gradually changed since 2009, however.
 In 2009, GazpromNeft of Russia bought 51% of the shares of Petroleum Co. of Serbia (NIS).
 Production in 2010 amounted to 8.76 million bbl of oil equivalent, an increase of 30% compared with 2009.

 In order to increase its reserves and production, NIS-GazpromNeft has invested in many exploration and production projects in northern and central Serbia and in neighboring Bosnia and Herzegovina.
 Also, in 2011 the Jadran-Naftagas joint venture has been formed for conducting exploration projects in Bosnia and Herzegovina.